This article is part of The Ascender, the Highrise platform for articles and resources.

 <div id="three">

-Leaders can apply emotional intelligence in the following ways:
+Leaders can use emotional intelligence in the following ways:

 1. Leading Organizations

-Emotional intelligence makes it easier for leaders to have influence in leadership.
-This leadership skill is essential since running a team or an organization can be challenging, often involving navigating others' emotions.
-By mastering emotional intelligence, a leader can exercise good leadership and build meaningful relationships with all stakeholders.
+Emotional intelligence makes it easier for leaders to influence leadership.
+This leadership skill is essential since running a team, or an organization can be challenging, often involving managing others' emotions.
+By mastering emotional intelligence, a leader can excercise good leadership and build meaningful relationships with all stakeholders.

 2. Leading Yourself

-Through emotional intelligence, one can assess their own behavior, improve social and communication skills, learn to manage emotions, and learn how to recognize and improve weaknesses.
+Through emotional intelligence, one can assess their behavior, improve social and communication skills, learn to manage emotions and learn how to manage weaknesses.

 Learning how to develop your emotional intelligence can help you cut out some of your weaknesses.
 As a leader, it means constantly challenging yourself, navigating challenges, and picking yourself up when things go wrong.
 Self-control, good body language, and staying calm are vital to improving your emotional intelligence.